jlfranklin/techbook/docs/02-help-desk/hardware-offerings.md

 * Video Editor
 * Etc.

-### Yubikeys
+### YubiKeys

-Yubikeys can be provided on request to those with access to critical systems.
+YubiKeys can be provided on request to those with access to critical systems.
-Sysadmin roles should be assigned yubikeys by default as they will always have access to critical systems.
+Sysadmin roles should be assigned YubiKeys by default as they will always have access to critical systems.

-All yubikeys should be FIPS 140-2 validated but can be USB-C or USB-A depending on the users preferences.
+All YubiKeys should be FIPS 140-2 validated but can be USB-C or USB-A depending on the users preferences.
+See [Yubico](https://www.yubico.com/products/yubikey-fips/) for details on the available options.

 ## Requesting hardware